 The two women gave voluntary statements and claimed that “a lady with a stroller was arguing with her husband” (the Tenessee couple), and when beginning to walk onto the ferryboat and filling every available space, the lady with the stroller forced her way through the line using the stroller to push past other Disney World Guests.
 It is then that one of the women in the other party was struck by the stroller and the other was allegedly struck in the face by the lady’s elbow.
 It is reported that during this time the male victim/suspect was being verbally abusive.
 Following their statements, the two women asked for their injuries to be checked out by the Reedy Creek Fire Department.

-Concurrently, in another room at the Security Office, the Tenessee couple provided their version of events, which included that the other party were the primary aggressors.
-The gentleman had minor injuries to his knee which the report says is “indicative of contact with the ground”, while the lady “had a laceration on her scalp and was complaining of a headache”.
-The man was reported to be using racial slurs and being verbally abusive towards the deputies and Disney Security staff before calming and becoming more cooperative.
+Concurrently, in another room at the Security Office, the Tenessee couple provided their version of events, which included that the other party was the primary aggressor.
+The gentleman had minor injuries to his knee, which the report says is “indicative of contact with the ground,” while the lady “had a laceration on her scalp and was complaining of a headache.”
+The man was reported to be using racial slurs and being verbally abusive towards the deputies and Disney Security staff before calming down and becoming more cooperative.
 They were both treated by Reedy Creek Fire Department.

 Neither party decided to press charges during the incident at the Disney theme park and a supplementary report claims that “Disney Management assisted all parties with returning to either their vehicles or their resort accommodations.”

 The Disney World Resort is currently celebrating its 50th-anniversary celebration — The World’s Most Magical Celebration — which brings together Magic Kingdom, EPCOT, Disney’s Hollywood Studios, Disney’s Animal Kingdom, and Disney Springs in a momentous extravaganza that includes the new Disney Enchantment nighttime spectacular.